 The Tri-Valley Santo Niño Prayer Group was founded in 1989 and has thrived in the Tri-Valley area with a strong membership of up to 250 families.
 The devotion of the Santo Niño is also considered the means of inspiring the highest values in upholding sacred traditions of the Filipino culture and heritage.
-The Santo Niño is looked upon as a powerful symbol of faith, the very symbol that made our mother country a Christian nation.
+The Santo Niño is looked upon as a powerful symbol of faith, the very symbol that made our mother country a Christian nation for 500 years of evangelization.
 The annual Santo Niño Fiesta is celebrated every second Saturday in January together with the San Leandro and San Joaquin chapters.

-St. Raymond Catholic Parish in Dublin welcomes the Santo Niño, the first and the only parish in the Tri-Valley that has recognized the Tri-Valley Santo Niño Prayer Group and has enthroned the statue of the Holy Infant Jesus in the parish chapel on September 18, 2016.
+St. Raymond of Peñafort Catholic Parish in Dublin welcomes our prayer group, the first and the only parish in the Tri-Valley that has recognized the Tri-Valley Santo Niño Prayer Group and has enthroned the statue of the Holy Infant Jesus in the parish chapel on September 18, 2016.